-Barium enema: This test (also known as a lower GI series) is used to look at the inner surface of the large intestine.
+Barium enema: This test (also known as a lower GI series) is used to look at the inner surface of the colon and rectum.
 The barium solution is given as an enema (through the anus) while the patient is lying on the x-ray table.
 When the colon is about half full of barium, the patient rolls over so the barium spreads throughout the colon.
 Then x-rays are taken.
-After the barium is put in the colon, air may be blown in to help spread the barium toward the bowel wall and better coat the inner surface.
+After the barium is put in, air may be blown in to help spread the barium toward the bowel wall and better coat the inner surface.
 This is called an air contrast (or double contrast) barium enema.
 X-rays are then taken.

 Barium x-rays are used less these days than in the past.
-In many cases they are being replaced by endoscopy, where the doctor actually looks into the colon or stomach with a narrow fiber optic scope.
+In many cases they are being replaced by endoscopy, where the doctor actually looks into the esophagus, stomach, or colon with a narrow fiber optic scope.

-The computed tomography (CT) scan is an x-ray procedure that produces detailed cross-sectional images of your body.
-Instead of taking one picture, like a standard x-ray, a CT scanner takes many pictures as it rotates around you.
+The CT scan uses x-rays to make detailed cross-sectional images of your body.
+Instead of taking one picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around you.
 A computer then combines these into images that look like slices of the part of your body that is being studied.

 Scans using small amounts of radioactivity and special cameras can be helpful in looking for carcinoid tumors.
 They can help determine the extent of the tumor, as well as help locate it if doctors aren’t sure where it is in the body.

-Somatostatin receptor scintigraphy (OctreoScan®): This is the scan most commonly used to look for carcinoid tumors.
-It uses a hormone-like substance called octreotide that has been bound to radioactive indium-111.
-Octreotide attaches to proteins on the carcinoid cells.
-A small amount of this substance is injected into a vein.
-It travels through the blood and is attracted to carcinoid tumors.
+Somatostatin receptor scintigraphy (OctreoScan®): This is the scan most often used to look for carcinoid tumors.
+For this scan, a radioactive substance called indium-111 is bound to a hormone-like substance called octreotide.
+When a small amount of this combined substance is injected into the blood, the octreotide causes it to attach to proteins on carcinoid cells.
 About 4 hours after the injection, a special camera can be used to show where the radioactivity has collected in the body.
 More scans may be done over the next few days as well.

-A positron emission tomography (PET) scan is another imaging test that uses low levels of radioactivity to look for tumors.
-For most diseases, PET scans use a form of radiolabeled glucose (sugar) to find tumors.
-But when it is used to look for neuroendocrine tumors/cancers, PET uses a radioactive form of 5-hydroxytryptophan (5-HTP), a chemical that is taken up and used by carcinoid cells.
-A special camera can detect the radioactivity.
+A PET scan is another imaging test that uses low levels of radioactivity to look for tumors.
+PET scans usually use a form of radiolabeled glucose (sugar) to find tumors.
+But to look for neuroendocrine tumors/cancers, a special type of PET scan is done, using a radioactive form of 5-hydroxytryptophan (5-HTP).
+This chemical is injected into the bloodstream and is taken up and used by carcinoid cells.
+After about an hour, a special camera is used to find the areas of radioactivity.
 Some doctors have found this type of PET scan to be more accurate than CT scans for detecting spread of disease.
-However, this special type of PET scan is not available in every hospital that has a PET scanner.
+However, this type of PET scan is not available in every hospital (even some hospitals that have a PET scanner).

-These tests use a flexible lighted tube (endoscope) with a video camera on the end.
-The camera is connected to a monitor, which lets the doctor see any masses in the lining of the digestive organs clearly.
-If abnormal areas are found, small pieces of tissue can be removed through the endoscope (biopsy).
-The tissue can be looked at under the microscope to find out if cancer is present and what kind of cancer it is.
+Endoscopy tests use a flexible lighted tube (endoscope) with a video camera on the end.
+The camera is connected to a monitor, which lets the doctor see any abnormal areas in the lining of the digestive organs clearly.
+If needed, small pieces of the abnormal areas can be removed (biopsied) through the endoscope.
+The biopsy samples can be looked at under the microscope to find out if cancer is present and what kind of cancer it is.

-Proctoscopy may be used to look for a rectal tumor.
-This involves using a shorter, rigid, hollow tube (a proctoscope), which is about 10 inches long and about 1 inch in diameter and may have a light on the end of it.
+Proctoscopy can be used to look for a rectal tumor.
+This test uses a shorter, rigid, hollow tube (a proctoscope), which is about 10 inches long and about 1 inch across and may have a light on the end of it.
 The doctor coats the proctoscope with a lubricant and then gently pushes it into the anus and rectum.
 By shining a light into this tube, the doctor has a clear view of the lining of the rectum and anus.
 This test usually requires that you take laxatives or have an enema beforehand to make sure the bowels are empty.